dylan-lang/opendylan/documentation/cffi-win32-reference/source/c-ffi.rst

 The argument and result conversions performed by C-callable wrappers are just like those done within Dylan wrapper functions.
-The macro that defines C-callable wrappers is called ``define C-callable-wrapper`` and we describe it in detail later.
+The macro that defines C-callable wrappers is called :macro:`define C-callable-wrapper` and we describe it in detail later.
 For now, consider the following simple example.
-Suppose we have a C ``extern`` function declaration *AddDouble* :
+Suppose we have a C ``extern`` function declaration *AddDouble*:

 .. code-block:: c